 From Zhenevere Sophia Dao's writings on Sacra Theater

 "It is important that the actor is not in service to the audience.
 To solicit an audience's attention would turn even primordial expression into a form of selling, into the marketing of emotions for results of one kind or another, however altruistically conceived.
 Rather, the actor is a form of sacrifice that does not conceive of itself as sacrificial.
 The immanent player is interested in the union of crises that their abjection is engendering on the sacramental stage, in lived, unrecordable, irreducible time."

 "A theater of belonging would necessarily challenge or invert normative existential relationships of value, such as artifice and “reality,” actor and “character,” tragedy and affirmation, catharsis and embodiment, language and body, narrative and image, abjection and consummation, indeterminacy and redemption, identity and multiplicity, etc. Given that human culture invariably constitutes strategies of behavior employed to lessen the felt impact of the absence of belonging (alienation) through transcendental modes, such as transcendental religion, distraction, entertainment, addiction, consumerism, cheerfulness, information overload, high-speed technological processing, etc.—which invariably only engender more existential unbelonging—an immanence theater—a theater of human belonging—would necessarily be founded on a poetics of heartbreak, or even a poetics of pain.
 For pain would have to be the natural state of highly sensitive individuals (human creatures as opposed to human consumers) negotiating dominant cultural strategies that essentially avoid or violate belonging.
-Immanence Theater, then, represents a rebellion against the diminution of human intensity in contemporary society.
+The poetics of SACRa Theater, then, represents a rebellion against the diminution of human intensity in contemporary society.